Gorn41/AgenticEvals/README.md

 ### Plotting and Saving Results

 To generate plots and save detailed results to CSV files, use the `--plot` flag.
 This will create a `results/<model_name>/` directory containing all output files.
+The plots include error bars that represent the standard deviation of metrics (score, time, and tokens) across the tasks within each benchmark, providing insight into the model's performance consistency.

 ```bash
 python3 run.py --model gemma-3-27b-it --plot